 Evaluating Available Space for Installation

-The available space for solar panel installation plays a significant role in determining the size of solar panels.
-Measure the dimensions of your roof or the area designated for the installation.
+The available space for solar panel installation plays a significant role in determining the size of solar panels you can use.
+Before committing to a specific panel configuration, you’ll need a clear picture of what you’re actually working with.

 Consulting With Solar Installers or Manufacturers